This post may include affiliate links; for details, see our disclosure policy.

 How to make green tomato salsa

 Making green tomato salsa is very similar to making a salsa verde, like our roasted tomatillo salsa.
-All you need to do is broil the veggies, then pop them into the blender with the other ingredients.
+What makes this salsa pop is broiling the vegetables first.
+This technique that we learned from chef Rick Bayless adds a smoky flavor.
+All you need to do is broil the veggies, then pop them into the blender and puree.
 Here are the basic steps for making green tomato salsa (scroll down for the full recipe).

 Green tomatoes and onion on baking sheet